sbcclashibi/website/documents/a-brief-history-of-the-church.md

-# A Brief History of St Bakhita Catholic Church
+# A Brief History of St Bakhita Parish
-Published on the Occassion of the 15th Anniversary and Dedication of the Church, February 2020
+First published on the Occassion of the 15th Anniversary and Dedication of the Church, February 2020

 ---